Kingdom of Dagbon: Second German expedition in 1900

 After the death of Yaa Na Andani II in August 1899, disputes over succession to the Dagbon throne were ongoing: Andani's eldest son aspired to become Na of Savelugu and had asked the Dagomba elders to promote the current Savelugu Na to supreme Yaa Naa.
 However, this suggestion was met with disagreement from Alasan, Na of Karaga, who claimed the throne for himself.
 German colonial governor August Köhler himself supported Alasan's claim and, in late March 1900, called for a military expedition who was then led by the colonial administrator in Sansanné-Mangu, Friedrich Rigler.
 The latter led his troops to Yendi on 5 April 1900 but found the town deserted.
 Meanwhile, Na Andani's eldest son Idi had moved with his retinue to Sang in the Gold Coast colony and gathered up with those who had fled Yendi.
 These Dagomba thought they were protected from the Germans, but Rigler still attacked them in British territory on 7 April.
 The German troops killed at least 83 people in the battle, including Andani's son.
 After coming back to Yendi, Rigler appointed Alasan as the new Yaa Naa of Dagbon.

 British colonial rule

 Following World War I, eastern Dagbon became part of the British-administered mandated territories established by the League of Nations and reunited with the west, allowing the Yaa Naa to resume control of his people.
 The British implemented indirect rule, in which Dagomba chiefs administered local government.
-This policy perpetuated Dagomba dominance over the Konkomba.
 The British largely neglected the economic development of Dagbon.
 To pay the head tax the British imposed, Dagomba had to migrate to the southern Gold Coast to work in mines and on cocoa plantations.
 The Kingdom of Dagbon enjoyed a distinct constitutional position before it became part of the British Togoland.